uselagoon/lagoon/docs/using_lagoon/active_standby.md

 To change an existing project to support active/standby you'll need to configure some project settings in the Lagoon API

-`productionEnviromment` should be set to the branch name of the current environment that is active `standbyProductionEnvironment` should be set to the branch name of the current environment that is in standby
+`productionEnviromment` should be set to the branch name of the current environment that is active `standbyProductionEnvironment` should be set to the branch name of the environment that will be in standby

 ```
 mutation updateProject {